joglr/joglr/README.md

 💬 Ask me about React and Git

-⚡ Fun facts: I have two free-roam rabbits 🐇🐇
+⚡ Fun fact: I have two free-roam rabbits 🐇🐇

 ## [Projects](#projects)